Starting Small Talk Naturally

 You are waiting for an event to start next to someone you don’t know.
 Start small talk naturally, keep it light for one minute, and close the conversation politely.
 Practice it aloud until it feels relaxed and effortless.

-“Small talk is not about saying much.
+Small talk is not about saying much.
 It is about creating comfort, showing attention, and opening space for connection.”

-Common Everyday Small Talk Topics
+Everyday Topics